Cloud7444/Assignemnt17420/JOURNAL.md

+#Log

---sqlite file need to be backup
+sqlite file need to be backup
---3.25 Success deploy web app on cloud
+3.25 Success deploy web app on cloud